 Minutes of meetings are forwarded to owners within 7 days after meetings so that all owners are kept up to date about important issues.

 Living and/or working in a strata title property means that everyone lives closely together, which sometimes leads to conflict.

 Waratah Strata Management has had extensive experience in handling a wide variety of such disputes and can assist your strata scheme in resolving the issues.
 Most disputes can be resolved through effective communication and making all parties aware of their rights and responsibilities under the Strata and Community Acts, and other legislation that can impact on strata schemes.

 Where disputes escalate we are able to assist with the Mediation and Tribunal procedures available through Fair Trading NSW, the NSW Civil and Administrative Tribunal (NCAT) and the Local Court, as appropriate.
-Additional charges may apply, but will be discussed with and approved by your Executive Committee prior to any expenses being incurred.
+Additional charges may apply, but will be discussed with and approved by your Strata Committee prior to any expenses being incurred.